Akaflieg-Freiburg/enroute/_pages/FAQ.markdown

 ## What is the minimum Android version?

-At present **Enroute Flight Navigation** requires Android 5.0 or later, but we expect that we will soon require Android 6.0 or later.
+At present **Enroute Flight Navigation** requires Android 6.0 or later.
 We ask for your understanding that we cannot support older devices, as this would require manpower that we simply do not have.